+If you’re wondering what to to in Lagos, then this guide is for you.
 Out of all the cities we’ve visited on our latest Portugal itinerary, Lagos really stood out.
-This historic town in the Western Algarve region has a bustling historic heart that is surrounded by loads of natural beauty.
-If you’re looking for a picturesque seaside city that offers plenty of opportunities for day trips, then this is where you’ll want to spend your holiday.
-Here’s our guide on the best things to do in Lagos, Portugal.
+This historic Western Algarve town has a bustling historic heart that is surrounded by loads of natural beauty.
+If you’re looking for a picturesque seaside city that offers plenty of opportunities for day trips, then this is where to stay in Algarve for a memorable vacation.
+Plus, you’ll find some of the dreamiest Algarve Airbnbs and other house rentals in the Lagos area, too.
+Here’s our guide on the best things to do in Lagos in Portugal.

 The beaches in Lagos, Portugal, are nothing short of spectacular.
 Soft sand, clear waters and impressive scenery are standard here.
 Plus, it’s easy to find parking near the beaches.
-Alternatively, you could hop on the Lagos tourist train to reach these golden stretches of sand.
-Here’s our personal selection of the most beautiful beaches near Lagos:
+Alternatively, you could pack your beach bag and hop on the Lagos tourist train to reach these golden stretches of sand.
+Here’s our personal selection of the most beautiful Lagos beaches:

 - Praia do Camilo (Camilo beach): This is by far our favorite beach in the Algarve.
 The dramatic entrance with jaw-dropping views might have something to do with that.
 Lots of steps on the woorden staircase towards Camilo beach but the scenery just keeps getting better as you make your way down.
 This picture-perfect beach in Lagos consists of two sides, divided by a carved-out tunnel in the cliff.
-The golden sand is very soft and the waters crystal-clear, making this one of the best places for snorkeling in the Algarve.
+The golden sand is very soft and the waters crystal-clear, making this one of the best snorkeling spots in southern Portugal.

 - Praia da Dona Ana (Dona Ana beach): Another exquisite beach in Lagos is Praia da Dona Ana.
 With spectacular cliff-top views, gentle waters and an abundance of sea shell, this beach is perfect for families.
 There’s a concession stand on the beach.